 EiTEX Scientific Director

-Many developing countries started their economical growth with the fostering of their textile industries.
+Many developing countries started their economic growth with the fostering of their textile industries.
 But such a strategy can be successful only, if this industry is competitive both on the local and international market.
 This means high productivity and, in particular, high quality.

 The Ethiopian Institute of Textile and Fashion Technology (EiTEX) has the mission to educate students in the area of expertise of Design & Business, Technology & Engineering, Management & Leadership customized for textile, garment and fashion industry.
 For this it needs elaborate curricula, committed teaching staff, well-equipped labs and workshops for training under production and operational conditions.